 Complete this form for your EAP area and give copy to the Site Emergency Coordinator (SEC) for your building.
-If no SEC is available:

 Locate on-scene SF Fire Department or UCSF Police to report status of evacuations and individuals needing assistance.
 Give copy to UCSF PD.